AdaptivMCP/AdaptivMCP/ASSISTANT_HANDOFF.md

 4. JSON discipline

 Use validate_json_string when needed to ensure strict, valid JSON outputs.
+Use validate_tool_args when you need to dry-run a tool call against its schema before executing it, especially for write-tagged tools.
 Do not invent tool parameters; always honor the schemas returned by list_all_actions with the include_parameters flag set to true.
 For complex or nested JSON payloads, build them in small steps, validate them, and if a tool call fails due to a schema or parameter mismatch, re-read the tool definition instead of guessing or retrying blindly.

 5. Large files and diffs